 While the world may have been feeling good, we were not prepared.

-You might think that you’re born with certain talents, but we all have strengths and weaknesses.
+You might think you’re born with certain talents, but we all have strengths and weaknesses.
 If you don’t know what yours are, you’ll never know how to use them.

 I’ve made a list of mine in the image below, and I’m constantly trying to improve on each one.
-The best way to do this is, to be honest about your weaknesses.
+The best way to do this is to be honest about your weaknesses.

 After all, if you aren’t sure about something, why waste time and energy doing it?